NREL/ReEDS-2.0/README.md

 &quot;R is a language and environment for statistical computing and graphics…R is available as Free Software under the terms of the Free Software Foundation&#39;s GNU General Public License in source code form.&quot; [[6](https://www.r-project.org/about.html)]

+Git is a version-control tool used to manage code repositories.
+Included in Git is a unix style command line emulator called Git Bash, which is used by ReEDS to perform some initial setup tasks.

 <a name="Setup"></a>
 # Setting up your computer to run ReEDS for the first time (for Microsoft Windows 10)